14.3. Serialization Utilities¶

 }

 14.3.2.2.
-Example: Convert received data into JSON format
+Example: Convert received data into JSON format¶

-The following code demonstrates how to use the json_serialize
+The following code demonstrates how to use the json_serialize function in Fast DDS to serialize

 received data into a more manageable and understandable JSON format.

-Each time the subscriber receives new data, the corresponding DynamicData
+Each time the subscriber receives new data, the corresponding DynamicData can be obtained from the

-and serialized into a JSON string format.
+DynamicDataFactory and serialized into a JSON string format.

 Please refer to Remote type discovery and endpoint matching section for more details on how to implement